Feyensv/technical-training/README.md

 double validation process on sales orders: the sales user first confirms their sales order, then a sales manager double-confirm it.
 Add an extra possible value for the field `state` on model `sale.order`, and modify the buttons on the sales order form.
-The first confirmation put the sales order in your extra state.
+The first confirmation puts the sales order in your extra state.
 The second confirmation should assign the sales order to the state `sale`.

 ### References